mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 # 95-733 Internet of Things Wednesday, May 26, 2021

-# DRAFT   DRAFT  DRAFT
 ## Project 1  Due: 11:59 PM, Wednesday, June 9, 2021

-### Part 1: Programming a Particle Argon to report heartbeats to the Particle cloud and Node- RED
+### Part 1: Programming a Particle Argon to report heartbeats to the Particle cloud and Node-RED

-#### Necessary Installations

-We need to install Node.js so that we can build web sites that interact with the IoT.
-We also need Node-RED installed so that we can process and route IoT related messages.
-We need to establish credentials at Particle and flash firmware to our device.
+#### Start up items

+In order to quickly build web sites, we will use Node.js and Express.

+In order to route and process IoT messages, we will use Node-RED.

+The selected microcontroller that we will use is the Particle Argon.
+It has the ability to communicate via Bluetooth LE and Wi-Fi.
+So, we need to initialize the Argon and establish credentials at Particle.
+We will use the Particle cloud's over the air (OTA) update capability to flash firmware to the Argon.

 0) [Follow these directions and install Node.js.](https://nodejs.org/en/download/)